lovasoa/fast_array_intersect/README.md

 ```

 ## Performance
-`fast_array_intersect` is designed to be fast, and beats all other array intersection function I tested :
+`fast_array_intersect` is designed to be fast, and beats all other array intersection function I tested.

 ### Benchmark
 Here is a comparison of **`fast_array_intersect`** with